idhantsingh027/aero-fno/README.md

 ### Why Physics-Based Normalization?
 The dataset spans Reynolds numbers from 10,000 to 900,000 (a 90× range), causing raw pressure values to vary by ~100×.
 Physics-based normalization (Cp, u\*, v\*) produces values ~O(1) regardless of Re, making learning tractable with a **single model** across the entire Re range — no retraining per flow condition required.

+**Literature evidence:** Thuerey et al. (2020) demonstrated that raw, unnormalized fluid data leads to massive prediction errors (average error of 291.34).
+Converting variables into dimensionless forms and removing the pressure null space "flattens the space of solutions, and simplifies the task for the neural network," reducing errors to 0.0136 — a >20,000× improvement.
+Our normalization strategy follows this established best practice across the full 90× Reynolds range.

 ### Why Standard L2 Loss Fails at the Surface
 Approximately 95% of a 128×128 grid represents far-field flow where Cp ≈ 0 — trivially easy to predict.
 Only ~5% of pixels lie at the aerodynamically critical airfoil surface, where pressure coefficients directly determine lift and drag.
 A model trained with standard L2 loss over-optimizes for the easy far-field, resulting in surface Cp errors exceeding 143% (FNO v3).
 Our surface-weighted loss corrects this via morphological boundary extraction.